 Removing a device from the scope of a business policy

 The scope of a business policy is defined with device or user tags.
 All rules of the business policy apply to the device when it or the user is having a required tag.
 If you want to remove the device from the scope of the business policy, remove all the related tags from the device and its user.

 When you remove the tags, the business policy rules do not apply to the device anymore.
 However, removing tags does not remove the policy-related installations from a device.

 If a policy has no tags, it applies to all devices.
 In case, you want to exclude some devices from the scope of the policy, you need to add a tag for the policy.
-Make sure the devices do not have the tag.
 In general, we recommend using tags to manage policies easier.

 Remove policy-related installations from a device

 After you have removed a device from the scope of the business policy, you can remove the policy-related installations.
 To uninstall business policy items, go to Management > Devices, open up the Device page, and go to the Deployments tab.
 Then, use the trashcan icons in the Configuration profiles and Application deployment tables to remove the deployed resources from the device.
 Please note that some Windows software deployed thru Miradore cannot be uninstalled using Miradore.